amarao/duoload/internal_docs/architecture.md

 ## Happy Path Sequence

 1. User runs command with valid deck ID and output format
-2. CLI validates inputs and creates appropriate generator
+2. CLI validates inputs (including page limit if specified) and creates appropriate generator
-3. Client validates deck ID and fetches vocabulary pages from Duocards
+3. Client validates deck ID and fetches vocabulary pages from Duocards:
+   - Respects page limit if specified
+   - Stops fetching when limit is reached or no more pages available
 4. Transfer processor:
    - Receives cards from client
    - Checks for duplicates